mahigna-reddy/us-tech-layoffs-data-analysis/README.md

 # US Tech Layoffs Data Analysis & Data Quality Validation

-This project analyzes US tech layoffs data using Python, Pandas, Matplotlib, and Seaborn.
+This project analyzes tech layoffs data using Python and focuses on both **data analysis** and **data quality validation**.
-It focuses not only on exploratory data analysis, but also on data quality validation and data cleaning before generating insights.

-The goal of this project is to demonstrate how raw business data can be validated, cleaned, analyzed, visualized, and summarized in a professional data analysis workflow.
+The goal is to show how raw data can be validated, cleaned, analyzed, visualized, and summarized before generating business insights.

 ## Project Objective

-The objective of this project is to analyze layoffs trends across companies, industries, locations, and time periods while applying data quality checks to ensure the insights are reliable.

-## Dataset

-The dataset contains technology layoff records with fields such as:

-* Company
-* Location
-* Industry
-* Total laid off
-* Percentage laid off
-* Date
-* Company stage
-* Country
-* Funds raised
+* Validate raw layoffs data for quality issues
+* Clean and prepare the dataset for analysis
+* Analyze layoffs by company, industry, location, and time period
+* Generate visual charts and summary reports
+* Create an automated validation report with PASS, WARNING, and FAIL results

 ## Tech Stack